AT&T Stadium: Public transit

-The stadium was only accessible via the Metro Arlington Xpress (MAX) bus system; a 0.4 mi walk from the Collins and Andrews stop which connected with the Trinity Rail Express (TRE) station at CentrePort/DFW Airport.
-The bus system was an experimental program which commenced in April 2013 and was replaced by a ride-sharing service in December 2017.
+The stadium was only accessible via the weekday-only Metro Arlington Xpress (MAX) bus system; a 0.4 mi walk from the Collins and Andrews stop that connected with the Trinity Rail Express (TRE) station at CentrePort/DFW Airport.
+The bus system was an experimental program operated by Dallas Area Rapid Transit that commenced in April 2013 and was replaced by a ride-sharing service in December 2017.
+Although the replacement service offers connections at CentrePort/DFW Airport station, it does not operate on Sundays.